MrChillStorm/field-mantle/README.md

 When water is pushed by pressure—such as heavy rain, wind-driven moisture, or body movement—it can pass through these pores.
 Light contact, like splashes or pouring water slowly, is often repelled effectively by a hydrophobic treatment.

 **What fabric waxes do:**
 Field Mantle wax fills and coats fibers and gaps, creating a water-repellent barrier.
-This helps resist water absorption during everyday use, especially against light moisture and splashes.
+This helps resist water absorption during everyday use, especially against light to moderate rain and splashes.
 However, under sustained pressure or harsh conditions, water can still penetrate.

 **Setting realistic expectations:**